As airline travel and consumption skyrocket, a move is afoot to slash the greenhouse gas emissions generated by maritime and aviation activity.

 According to a study by the European Parliament environment committee, left unchecked, aviation is on target to increase contributions to global CO2 emissions from today’s 3% to 22% by 2050.
 Emissions from marine activity show a similar trajectory.

-These trends highlight one of the more confounding aspects of emissions reductions policy and practice: at a time when global consumption, along with personal and professional air travel, is increasing — the number of airline passengers at PDX rose 21% over the past decade — airlines and ships are not included in local and international efforts to curb greenhouse gas emissions.
+These trends highlight one of the more confounding aspects of emissions reductions policy and practice.
+Global consumption, along with personal and professional air travel, is increasing — the number of airline passengers at PDX rose 21% over the past decade.
+Yet airlines and ships are not included in local and international efforts to curb greenhouse gas emissions.

 Aviation and maritime are not subject to reductions under the Paris Climate agreement, which calls for countries to impose caps on emissions.
 Portland’s climate action plan, a highly regarded effort to track and reduce emissions county-wide, does not take into account emissions from planes or shipping.

 “During a recent legislative session [around a carbon tax], someone asked: ‘are we regulating aviation?’ says Sheldon Zakreski, chief operating officer of the Climate Trust, a Portland nonprofit that promotes offsets to reduce climate impacts.
 “No one had a clear answer; the reason is it’s not on top of people’s minds.
 We don’t tend to hear about it, at least as policy.”

 There are practical reasons why boats and planes elude climate change planners.

 To what city or country do you assign emissions responsibility when a person or product moves from one metropolitan area to another, or one nation to another?
 That iPhone you bought at the Portland Apple store, for example, traversed multiple cities in China, crossed the Atlantic and travelled through different metro areas in the U.S.